 5. Restructure the loan

 You should always call the lender at the earliest and explain the situation to them.
-Once convinced, they could be willing to temporarily reduce payments, or work out a better repayment schedule.
+Once convinced, they could be willing to reduce payments or work out a better repayment schedule temporarily.

-Although not very economical, you could choose to get a bigger loan for a longer duration so that you are able to repay the current outstanding and reduce the installment.
-Debt consolidation has its pros and cons and you must evaluate all these before choosing this option.
+Although not very economical, you could choose to get a bigger loan for a longer duration so that you can repay the current outstanding and reduce the installment.
+Debt consolidation has its pros and cons, and you must evaluate all these before choosing this option.

 7. Reduce costs

 You may want to grow your business quickly.
 However, this is not easy and, therefore, reducing the costs to meet your current cash flow needs is recommended.